-Midland has also entered into a Registration Rights Agreement, dated as of April 7, 2014, with Love Group, LLC, Love Investment Company, Love Real Estate Company, The Love Family Charitable Trust and a trust for the benefit of Andrew Sproule Love, Jr., Andrew S. Love, Jr., Laurence A. Schiffer, James S. McDonnell III, and John F. McDonnell, all of whom were shareholders of Love Savings Holding Company and received shares of Midland common stock as merger consideration.
-Pursuant to the registration rights agreement, these shareholders have the right to demand (but only twice as to registrations on Form S-1 and three times as to registrations on Form S-3) that Midland, at its expense, prepare and file a registration statement to registration rights, which give them the right to require Midland to include in a registration statement to explore 20, 2016, and are subject to certain other customary conditions.
-These shareholders also have piggyback registration rights, which give them the right to require Midland to include in a registration statement field by it the shares of common stock they own.
-The registration statement terminates on the earlier of May 24, 2021, and the date on which no party with rights under the agreement owns any shares of Midland common stock.
+Midland has also entered into a Registration Rights Agreement, dated as of April 7, 2014, with Love Group, LLC, Love Investment Company, Love Real Estate Company, The Love Family Charitable Trust and a trust for the benefit of Andrew Sproule Love, Jr., Laurence A. Schiffer, James S. McDonnell III, and John F. McDonnell, all of whom were shareholders of Love Savings Holding Company and received shares of Midland common stock as merger consideration.
+Pursuant to the registration rights agreement, these shareholders have the right to demand (but only twice as to registrations on Form S-3) that Midland, at its expense, prepare and file a registration statement to register under the Securities Act the shares of Midland common stock that they own.
+Such demand rights became operative on November 20, 2016, and are subject to certain other customary conditions.
+These shareholders also have piggyback registration rights, which give them the right to require Midland to include in a registration statement filed by it the shares of common stock they own.
+The registration rights agreement terminates on the earlier of May 24, 2021, and the date on which no party with rights under the agreement owns any shares of Midland common stock they own.